 Now that those two important items are out of the way, I’m going to point you toward our favorite Thanksgiving recipes on A Bountiful Kitchen!
 All of the recipes are delicious and simple for first time cooks or hosts to use on Thanksgiving.
 I’m an every year Thanksgiving cook and have been for about 30+ years.
 I use each of these tried and true recipes.
 After I list the recipe, I’ll break down the timing as for when to cook what, so it all ends up on the table hot, at the same time.
 Also included are updated items (2017) on this post, Thanksgiving dishes that are on our family dinner table every year, without fail.
 The original post included beginner recipes, which I stand by if you are truly a beginner and want homemade and simple!

 Typical Thanksgiving eve scene in A Bountiful Kitchen…

 And yes, it really does brown up nicely inside of a bag.
 Isn’t that a thing of beauty?
-Roasted Turkey in a Bag

-Mashed Potatoes: If turkey is king, mashed potatoes are queen.
+Mashed Potatoes (If turkey is king, mashed potatoes are queen)